 Tooth Extraction in Regina, SK

-At Signature Smiles, we take time to explain post-extraction instructions to our patients and make sure they understand their role in healing.
+At dental clinic in Regina, SK, we take time to explain post-extraction instructions to our patients and make sure they understand their role in healing.
 We’ll explain aftercare for your tooth removal and give you a helpful guide to take home.
 For your convenience, our staff is always available to answer any questions you may have about the instructions after tooth extraction.

 Schedule your tooth extraction appointment in Regina today.